walcht/neovim-unity/README.md

     ---

 - Q. Why the headache?
 Why not just use Visual Studio?
-- A. I do a lot of programming outside Unity3D and I'm used to using Neovim for all my programming tasks.
+- A. I do a lot of programming outside Unity and I'm used to using Neovim for all my programming tasks.
 Thus it is much easier for me to stick to Neovim.

     ---